nils-ost/TMNF-TimeAttackServer/docs/configuration.md

 ##### Set Wallboard * Max

 The wallboard screen is designed to be displayed via a projector during LAN-Partys.
 As not all projectors does have the same resolution it was quiet hard (during development) to decide how much information should be displayed on this screen.
-This two functions give you the option to align the player-lists and challenge ticker to your specific needs without the need to fiddle around with the sourcecode.
+This functions give you the option to align Wallboard lists to your specific needs without fiddleing around with the sourcecode.
 Just try out which settings look the best on your projector.

+In the normal mode `Wallboard Players Max` influences the length of both player-lists and `Wallboard Challenges Max` sets the maximum amount of Challenges displayed in the Challenge-Ticker.

+But if you have set your server to play in HotSeat-Mode the value of `Wallboard Tables Max` lets you set the maximum number of Player-records tables side-by-side where each table does have the maximum amount of `Wallboard Players Max` entries.
+Therefore you can multiply `Wallboard Players Max` with `Wallboard Tables Max` to get the maximum amount of Players displayed simultaniously on `Hotseat Wallboard Screen`.

 ##### Set Provide *